AviatrixSystems/Docs/HowTos/create_vpc.rst

 Advanced
 ---------

 When the "Advanced" option is selected, users are able to customize subnet size and number of pair of subnets (public subnet and private subnet).
-For example, entering 1 for Number of Availability Zones/Number of Subnets means that this tool will create 1 public subnet and 1 private subnet in thie VPC/VNet.
+For example, entering 1 for Number of Availability Zones/Number of Subnets means that this tool will create 1 public subnet and 1 private subnet in the VPC/VNet.

 The VPC/VNet CIDR range is from /16 to /24.